Kho Jabing: Early life

 Kho Jabing was born on 4 January 1984, the eldest of two children and the only son in his family.
 His mother Lenduk Anak Baling (Note: Also known as Lenduk Baling.
 By Iban naming customs, Lenduk is her given name, while Baling is a patronymic (the father's name)) reportedly gave birth to him in a taxi while on the way to the hospital.

-Kho grew up in Ulu Baram, Sarawak, living in a longhouse with his parents and younger sister Kho Jumai (Note: Some sources, including newspapers, reported her name as "Jumai Kho") (Note: Jumai is her given name) (born on 20 May 1988).
-His younger sister, with whom Kho shared a close bond with, described him as a loving older brother, never having fought with his teachers, friends or any others.
-He was also said to be active, helpful, hard working and responsible.
+Kho grew up in Ulu Baram, Sarawak, living in a longhouse with his parents and younger sister Kho Jumai (Note: Some sources, including newspapers, reported her name as "Jumai Kho") (Note: Jumai is her given name) (born 20 May 1988).
+His younger sister, with whom Kho shared a close bond, described him as a loving older brother, never having fought with his teachers, friends, or any others.
+He was also said to be active, helpful, hard working, and responsible.

 Kho left school after finishing Primary 6 because his family was not well-off and could not afford to send him to secondary school to further his studies.
-After he left schooling, Kho worked at his family's plantation, and later on as a technician for two years in Miri.
+After he left schooling, Kho worked at his family's plantation, and later as a technician for two years in Miri.
 After this, in 2007, Kho decided to leave Sarawak and move to Singapore to find employment, in hopes of earning a higher income to provide a better life for his family.
-While in Singapore, he would make phone calls daily - once in the morning, and once in the night - to his mother.
+While in Singapore, he made phone calls daily - once in the morning, and once at night - to his mother.